AnonymousSubmission24/NeurIPS_SharpBalance/README.md

 ### Simulation of theorical results

-We have included the simulation code for verifications in the notebook [verifications.ipynb](verifications.ipynb).
-Feel free to have a try !
+We have included the simulation code for verifications in the notebook [theoretical verification.ipynb](verifications.ipynb).
+Feel free to try!

 ### Arguments usage